daig/gemini-yolo/README.md

   cost.
 This is more accurate.
 - Unlike the webpage, you can buy in any tradepair, like `eth` and `btc`, not just buying in `usd`
-- Like the webpage, orders are filled as "market orders", which means the best price immediately available.
-There is _NO PRICE PROTECTION_, and will use up to your entire balance if you don't bother to look at the current price.
-If you're making a huge order, the price could rise as you dig deeper into the books, exhausting the best trades.
+- Unlike the webpage, orders are filled as "limit orders", which means it will use the best price immediately available up to some limit you set.
+  If you're making a huge order, the price could change as you dig deeper into the books, exhausting the best trades - so this protects you from unexpected price swings.
+Limits are controlled fractionally by the `margin` parameter.

 This script is intended for fast setup on casual trades.
 For anything more serious use the [Industrial API](https://github.com/daig/gemini)